 class, this definition is identical to the structure example.
 You can use a Slice class wherever you can use a Slice structure (but, as we will see shortly, for performance reasons, you should not use a class where a structure is sufficient).
 Unlike structures, classes can be empty:

 Much the same design considerations as for empty interfaces apply to empty classes: you should at least stop and rethink your approach before committing yourself to an empty class.

-A class can define any number of data members, including optional data members.
-You can also specify a default value for a data member if its type is one of the following:
+You can specify a default value for a class data member that has one of the following types:

 The legal syntax for literal values is the same as for Slice constants, and you may also use a constant as a default value.
 The language mapping guarantees that data members are initialized to their declared default values using a language-specific mechanism.